 Learn the language of Masses: English

-Before you start spitting your patriotic B.S on me, here is a food for thought “Where do think does the majority of freelancing work on the web comes from?”
+Before you start spitting your patriotic B.S on me, here is a food for thought “Where do think does the majority of freelancing work on the web come from?”

-It’s from all the first world countries where the language of interaction is English.
+It’s from all the first world countries where the language of communication is English.